arkency/posts/posts/2013-09-21-throw-away-sprockets-use-unix.md

 wasn't very straight forward to use in stand-alone projects, like Single Page Applications without backend, before the `sprockets` command was added.

-Few weeks before I realized that Sprockers solve the problem that has been already solved, but in a different language and in different era of computing.
+Few weeks ago I realized that Sprockers solve the problem that has been already solved, but in a different language and in different era of computing.

 Later I wanted to check whether my idea would actually work and started hacking.
 You can see the results below.
-Obviously it's not something you'd use in production.

 <!-- more -->